FrederikPetri/aicloud-docs/docs/help-and-resources/glossery.md

 <hr>

 ### Compute nodes
 Compute Nodes are the individual computers within the Computing cluster that perform the actual computational work.
 Each compute node is a separate computer, equipped with its own processors (CPUs), memory (RAM), and GPUs for specialized computations.
 Compute nodes are networked together and run a unified operating system and software environment.
 Compute nodes are tasked with executing the computational jobs submitted by users.
-In AI-LAB, users don't interact directly with compute nodes.
+In AI Cloud, users don't interact directly with compute nodes.
 Instead, they submit jobs through the job scheduler Slurm, which then allocates the necessary resources and runs the job on the compute nodes.

 <hr>

 ### Slurm
-The Slurm queue system is AI-LABs job scheduling and management tool commonly used in HPC environments.
+The Slurm queue system is AI Clouds job scheduling and management tool commonly used in HPC environments.
 It efficiently allocates computing resources by prioritizing and scheduling jobs submitted by users based on their requirements and available resources.
 Through Slurm, users can submit their computational tasks to a centralized queue, allowing for fair resource distribution and optimal utilization of the HPC system.

 <hr>